-University of Edinburgh
+PhD student at the University of Edinburgh

-I was a NeuroAI intern at CSHL.
+I was a NeuroAI intern at Cold Spring Harbor Laboratory.

 I was a NeuroRSE intern at the Flatiron Institute.